 Jace Clayton lives and works in New York City.
 Clayton uses an interdisciplinary approach to focus on how sound, memory, and public space interact, with an emphasis on low-income communities and the global South.
 A rigorous conceptual framework grounds each project it moves across areas as diverse as software design, sculptural objects, or performance.
 As DJ /rupture, he has performed widely and released several critically acclaimed albums.
-He is currently writing a book on music at the dawn of the digital century for Farrar, Straus and Giroux.
+He is currently writing a book on 21st century music and global digital culture for Farrar, Straus and Giroux.
 (Sign up to receive his monthly newsletter)

 Performing as DJ /rupture, Clayton has DJâ€™ed in a band with Norah Jones, done two John Peel Sessions, and was turntable soloist with the 80-member Barcelona Symphony Orchestra.
 Recent collaborators include guitarist Andy Moor (The Ex) and filmmaker Jem Cohen.
 Head to Epiphany School if you’d like to stream or download DJ /rupture music.